The Adventures of Sherlock Holmes (film): Plot

-Holmes and Watson are visited at 221B Baker Street by Ann Brandon (Ida Lupino).
+Holmes and Watson are visited at 221B Baker Street by Ann Brandon.
 She tells him that her brother Lloyd has received a strange note: a drawing of a man with an albatross hanging around his neck, identical to one received by her father just before his brutal murder ten years before.
 Holmes deduces that the note is a warning and rushes to find Lloyd Brandon.
 He is too late, as Lloyd has been murdered by being strangled and having his skull crushed.

 Holmes, disguised as a music-hall entertainer, attends a garden party, where he correctly believes an attempt will be made on Ann's life.
 Hearing her cries from a nearby park, he captures her assailant, who turns out to be Gabriel Mateo, out for revenge on the Brandons for the murder of his father by Ann's father in a dispute over ownership of their South American mine.
 His murder weapon was a bola.
 Mateo also reveals that it was Moriarty who urged him to seek revenge.

-Holmes realises that Moriarty is using the case as a distraction from his real crime, a crime that will stir the British Empire: an attempt to steal the Crown Jewels.
+Holmes realises that Moriarty is using the case as a distraction from his real crime, one that will stir the British Empire: an attempt to steal the Crown Jewels.
 Holmes rushes to the Tower of London, where, during a struggle, Moriarty falls, presumably to his death.
 In the end, Ann is married and Holmes tries to shoo a fly by playing the violin, only to have Watson swat it with his newspaper, remarking, "Elementary, my dear Holmes, elementary."